Kira-Legacy/Responsive-Landing-Page/README.md

 - Jesus Christ Miracles & Death and

-- Bible quotes about Jesus being the saviour of the world.
+- Bible quotes about Jesus being the saviour of the world respectively.